Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 New Mexico Stats and Trends

-- The Lobos have yet to cover the spread this year when underdogs by 20 points or more.
+- The Lobos have yet to cover the spread this season when underdogs by 20 points or more.

 - New Mexico's games this season have gone over the total in two out of six opportunities (33.3%).

-- New Mexico is 0-1 against the spread and 2-0 overall in games when it records more than 22.3 points.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team scores more than 22.3 points.

 - The Lobos have turned the ball over three more times (12 total) than the Cowboys have forced a turnover (9) this season.